oneminch/Notes/Glossary/DAO.md

     - Follows a clean and standardized interface performing CRUD Operations.
     - Help abstract the database operations, provide a layer of security, and ensure data integrity.
 - To apply the DAO pattern to an application:
+    1. Create the class for entity that the DAO is going to be based on. (e.g. `Employee`)
-    1. Create a DAO interface with the desired CRUD operation methods
+    2. Define a DAO interface with the desired CRUD operation methods.
-    2. Create subclasses to implement the interface
+    3. Create subclasses to implement the interface.

 ```java
 public interface EmployeeDao{